stretcharm/PBIDataComparison/README.md

 - Profile Summary
 - Support Number, datetime or text datatypes
 - Works with a record key and date
-- Summary of differences with tooltips and drilldowns
+- Summary of differences with tooltips and drill downs
-- Idenitfy Missing data or different values
+- Identify Missing data or different values
 - Number Differences
 - Dynamically Unpivots the data so it can be analysed for differences